main-educational/brain_encoding_decoding/content/gcn_decoding.md

 loss /= size
 correct /= size
 print(f"Test metrics:\n\t avg_loss: {loss:>f};\t avg_accuracy: {(100*correct):>0.1f}%")
 ```

+The performance is not greate.
+How would you improve it?

 ## Exercises
  * Try out different time window size, batch size for the dataset,